netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   }
 }
 ~~~~
-{: #ex-0 title="Generic Parameters with "max-allowed-end" for Schedule Validation"}
+{: #ex-0 title="Generic Parameters with 'max-allowed-end' for Schedule Validation"}

 To illustrate the difference between "max-allowed-end" and "validity" parameters,
 {{ex-00}} shows the example of a requested schedule that needs to start no earlier than